 Furthermore, one of Argentina tourist attractions is the Tren del Fin del Mundo, a fantastic train ride that goes through the Tierra del Fuego National Park.

-Bird Islands, Seal Islands and Isla Martillo are among Argentina tourist attractions in terms of wildlife as this is where it is possible to admire colonies of sea lions and seals as well as the Magellan Penguins.
+Bird Islands, Seal Islands and Isla Martillo are packed with wildlife and this is where it is possible to admire colonies of sea lions and seals as well as the Magellan Penguins.
 Included the places to visit in Argentina that can be explored during a tour of the Beagle Channel is the beautiful Les Eclaireurs Lighthouse.

 Where to stay in Ushuaia

 In Ushuaia, you can stay at Posada Fin del Mundo, a wonderful building with huge windows that offer spectacular views.
 Rooms aren’t really spacious, but they are cozy and comfortable and the breakfast is delicious.
 The owners are real stars!
 Check here to book now or here to read more reviews

 Where to eat in Ushuaia